FC Kochin: POMIS Cup 2001

+Last season: 2001–02

+For the 2001–02 NFL season, FC Kochin roped in Czech manager Karel Stromšík as head coach.
+They signed four foreigners, Ukrainian Mykola Shevchenko, Nigerian international Obinna Winners Onyia, Liberian national team player Josiah Seton, and Ghanaian goalkeeper.
+In that season, the club earned 17 points in 22 league matches, finished in eleventh place and relegated to the NFL II along with Punjab Police.
+FC Kochin's Sunday Seah made a mark in that season.

 Home stadium

-FC Kochin used the Jawaharlal Nehru International Stadium also known as Kaloor Stadium, for their home matches in both of the National Football League (India) and Kerala Premier League.
+FC Kochin used the Jawaharlal Nehru International Stadium, for their home matches in both of the National Football League (India) and Kerala Premier League.
 The stadium has a capacity of 60,000 spectators.

 Achievements

 FC Kochin had contributed substantially to the advancement of Kerala football within its short span.
-The most prestigious achievement for FC Kochin was winning the Durand Cup in New Delhi in 1997.
+The most prestigious achievement for FC Kochin was winning the Durand Cup in New Delhi in 1997, the first club Kerala to do so.
 In that year, they clinched Kerala State Football League title, defeating State Bank of Travancore.

 FC Kochin had also put up a consistent performance in the National Football League, until their relegation in 2002.

 Rivalries

-FC Kochin shared rivalries predominantly with Kerala-based clubs Kerala Police FC, SBI Kerala, Titanium XI and Quartz Calicut, whom they faced in domestic and regional tournaments.
+FC Kochin shared rivalries predominantly with Kerala-based clubs — Viva Kerala, Kerala Police Club, SBI Kerala, Titanium XI and Quartz Calicut, whom they faced in domestic and regional tournaments.